 4. Red Square – Moscow

 Red Square is the most famous city square in Moscow, the capital of Russia.
 It’s a massive square with multiple famous buildings on which the former royal citadel of Moscow, the Kremlin, is located.
-The Kremlin is now the official residence of the President of Russia and is a massive complex consisting of 5 palaces, 4 cathedrals, and a number of other important government buildings.
+The Kremlin is now the official residence of the President of Russia and is a massive complex consisting of 5 palaces, 4 cathedrals, and several other important government buildings.

 The most iconic landmark of Red Square is one of the most famous churches in the world called the St. Basil’s Cathedral.
 This church is located right on the square and has become the ultimate symbol of Moscow and all of Russia, especially because of its magnificent colorful domes.